Loving You: Turning Negative Self-Talk into Positive

-I am reminded of a student I once taught during my career as a university professor.
+When it comes to the idea of negative self-talk, I am reminded of a student I once taught during my nearly twenty-year career as a university professor.
 We’ll call this student “Bertha,” even though that is not her real name.
 Bertha was one of those students who seemed to prefer the cheap real estate at the back of the class.
 Teachers all know that some students end up there by chance, others by choice.
 As soon as I got to know her a bit, I realized Bertha was in the second group: She was there by choice.
 And not to my surprise, she seemed most comfortable in the farthest corner of the back row.

 As a college professor, I always did my best to get to know each of my students as well as possible, so I always paid close attention to their behavior, as well as to their class participation habits.
-I usually knew, early on as class began, who was eager to participate, who would participate fully with a little coaxing from me, who would participate only if it was completely unavoidable, and finally, those for whom it seemed they would choose to stand before a firing squad rather than be asked a question and expected to participate in class.
-Sadly, Bertha fell within the latter group.
+I usually knew, early on as class began, who was eager to participate, who would participate fully with a little coaxing from me, who would participate only if it was completely unavoidable, and finally, those it seemed would choose to stand before a firing squad rather than be asked a question and expected to participate in class.
+Sadly, Bertha was a student who fell into the latter group.

 “Why yes, Bertha,” I said.
 “Come right in and have a seat.”
 I motioned an offer for her to sit in one of the two spare chairs I kept in my small faculty office.